 The group works in an advisory capacity with the Council and its contractors to promote the park and ensure the highest standards of maintenance are achieved.
 We also work closely with the leaseholders of the café and others to improve the amenities available.
 From time to time, we organise working parties of volunteers to undertake specific jobs around the park, including tree planting, dead-heading and planting bulbs.
 We also run information stands at larger events, such as the Carshalton Artists’ Open Studios (CAOS) weekends in June.
-There are lots of ways to get involved!

 In the autumn of 2014, we worked with Carshalton Beeches Rotary Club and the Council to plant 200 saplings of various woodland species in the park, supplied by the Woodland Trust to mark the centenary of the outbreak of the First World War.
 A commemorative bench was also installed.

 In 2018, we were given 100 saplings by the Mayor of London and the Conservation Volunteers to contribute to the Queen’s Commonwealth Canopy Project, one of Her Majesty’s legacy projects.
 This was led by the Council’s Trees Officer, Ben Morris, supported by his staff, our Idverde gardener, 12 members of the Friends, the Mayor and Mayoress of Sutton and our then local MP, Tom Brake.
 All planted in torrential rain in December!
 We hope to plant more trees in 2022 to mark H.M. the Queen’s Platinum Jubilee.